 - Similar formulaic text you include in many of your notes and activities.
 Of course each of the elements above won’t necessarily be in every Client Meeting Follow-up Phone Call.
 But, building your templates out like this allows you to insert areas in the description that will minimize the amount of “formulaic information” you have to enter moving forward for repetitive activities or notes and focus rather on the substance that differs from instance to instance.
 And, it’s much quicker to delete (or ignore) formulaic items you sometimes don’t need than it is to add them every time you do need them.

 - Lengthy Notes or Activity Descriptions for similar situations.
-Depending on the type of activity or note you’ve templated, there might be only a small amount of information pre-entered for you here; or, there might be a ton.
+Depending on the type of activity or note you’ve templated, much of your work could already be done for you here.

 - Automated completion of Subject, Activity Type, Activity Category, Attendees, Importance and Priority for Activities that use templates.
 And, for Notes that use templates: Category, whether or not a Follow-up Activity should be created, and which Users or Teams should be notified can all be predetermined, along with any formulaic text you enter in the templated Note’s body.